Frequently Asked Questions

 2. Is your roof material suitable for solar panels?
 Many roof materials are suitable for solar, but some may be more suitable than others.
 For example, wood shake shingles or clay, slate and terra cotta tile roofs are generally not suitable so installers may recommend removing the tiles or shingles directly under the array which can lead to increased costs.

 3. Do you own a multi-family home?
 You may still be able to install solar panels on your home.
-However Project Sunroof does not always know which portion of the roof belongs to which address or homeowner.
+However, the platform does not always know which portion of the roof belongs to which address or homeowner.

 If you would like to learn more about whether or not your home is right for solar, we recommend contacting a qualified service provider to get a detailed site assessment for your property.